What Is Math Talk?

 During the Discussion

-- Connect Student Responses: The most important aspect of using math talk in the classroom is the connections between solutions that you and the students make.
+The most important aspect of using mathematical talk in the classroom is the connections between solutions that you and the students make.
 In the beginning students will need your support to make these connections.
 For example, if you sequence the presentations from less sophisticated to more sophisticated, you can have students discuss the similarities and differences between the solutions.
 You can also discuss efficiency.
 Which process is more efficient?

 After the Discussion